kirsbo/Ark/README.md

-File and folder archiving application for MS Windows.
+File and folder archiving application for MS Windows, released December 2015.

-Developed in C#, WPF with a little bit of WinAPI
+Developed in C#, WPF with a little bit of WinAPI.

 Click the image below to watch the YouTube video of Ark: